Chatting with Matrix¶

 Click the plus icon next to Rooms on the left of the screen, then click Explore public rooms in the dropdown that appears.

-It will display No results for “#zuul” which is an unfortunate consequence of one of the anti-spam measures that is necessary on IRC.
+It will display No results for “#zuul:opendev.org” since the room is hosted on a federated homeserver, but it’s really there.
 Disregard that and hit enter or click Join, and you will join the room.